sshahidi319/mae301-2026spring-team15/mvp/README.md

 - a saved body-goals profile in `user_profile.json`
 - a daily meal tracker in `daily_meal_log.json`
 - a recipe search space of about 20,000 recipes from `recipes_dataset.json`
-- nutrition-aware ranking using calorie, protein, and sodium preferences
+- nutrition-aware ranking using calorie and protein preferences
+- optional extra macro filtering for `fat` or `sodium`
 - recipe detail views with ingredients and directions
-- pantry insights showing the most common missing ingredients
+- meal tracking toward a daily protein goal

 ## Repository Contents

 The `mvp/` folder contains the following files:

 - `shelfaware_mvp.py` - main application entry point for the ShelfAware MVP
-- `recommendation_engine.py` - core recommendation, ranking, and ingredient-matching logic
+- `recommendation_engine.py` - core recommendation, ranking, ingredient matching, and tracking logic
 - `recipes_dataset.json` - local recipe dataset used by the MVP
 - `user_pantry.json` - saved pantry data between runs
 - `user_profile.json` - saved user body-goal settings